 Both the C100 and the C200 were manufactured in Switzerland and were sold under the Nespresso brand only.

 The beginning of the 1990s saw a spreading of Nespresso in multiple markets and sectors.
-In 1995 the Nespresso Aerolux machine, of which you can read an introduction in this pdf, was installed on Swiss Air airplanes to serve travellers while flying.
+In 1995 the Nespresso Aerolux machine was installed on Swiss Air airplanes to serve travelers while flying.
 It was still a machine very close in appearance to the C100 and the C200 but geared for use aboard planes.
 It was manufactured by Aerolux, the first and only time in the history of Nespresso.

 The Nespresso C250 machine, coming in 1996, wasn’t much different from the earlier ones.
 A row of fancier-looking buttons on the front was the main aesthetic difference.
 More importantly, it was the first Nespresso machine that had a steam wand for steaming milk and making milk-based coffee drinks.